-Can cats have anxiety?
-Just like humans, cats can experience stress and anxiety but it may not be so simple to identify as cats typically hide physical and mental discomfort.
-Understanding cat anxiety symptoms and knowing how to manage it is important to keeping your cat happy and healthy.
+Just like humans, cats can experience stress and anxiety, but it may not be easy to identify the signs of stress as cats typically hide physical and mental discomfort.
+Understanding cat anxiety symptoms and learning how to help manage it is an important part of keeping your cat happy and healthy.

 Cat Anxiety Symptoms